 Cloud-based data cube processing platforms built entirely around

-open source software are arising, several of which using the openEO
+open source software are emerging, several of which using the openEO

 API (Schramm et al. 2021).
-This API has room for user-defined functions (UDFs)
+This API allows for user-defined functions (UDFs)

 written in Python or R that are being passed on through the API and